SpaceMonkey-MH/Unnamed_Project/Notes.md

 	missing the target).
 The second one I forgot...
 	I think I want the grenades of the grenade launcher to be frag grenades.
 And the grenade to be a simple AoE, not with damage based on distance.
+	The heal display doesn't handle the overheal correctly (it displays the full heal even when only a part is applied).